iamdoulat/LCMS/README.md

 ### Getting Started: A Step-by-Step Guide

+1.  **API Key Setup**: To enable AI features, you must first obtain an API key.
+    *   Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create your free API key.
+    *   In the project, open the `.env` file.
+    *   Replace `YOUR_API_KEY_HERE` with the key you just created.

-1.  **Register Your Account**: Create a secure account using your email or Google.
+2.  **Register Your Account**: Create a secure account using your email or Google.
 Your role will be automatically assigned based on your email address.
-2.  **Explore the Dashboard**: Get an instant overview of your key business metrics, including L/C values, upcoming shipments, and active tasks.
+3.  **Explore the Dashboard**: Get an instant overview of your key business metrics, including L/C values, upcoming shipments, and active tasks.
-3.  **Configure Your Company**: Navigate to `Settings > Company Setup` to enter your company details and logo, which will be used on all documents.
+4.  **Configure Your Company**: Navigate to `Settings > Company Setup` to enter your company details and logo, which will be used on all documents.
-4.  **Manage Users**: If you are an Admin, you can view and manage user roles under `Settings > User Management`.
+5.  **Manage Users**: If you are an Admin, you can view and manage user roles under `Settings > User Management`.
-5.  **Start Managing**: Dive into any module to start creating L/Cs, managing inventory, or generating reports.
+6.  **Start Managing**: Dive into any module to start creating L/Cs, managing inventory, or generating reports.
 The intuitive interface makes it easy to get started right away.

 ---